nathankrieger/DS202_Final_Project/README.md

     ## • `` -> `...17`
     ## • `` -> `...18`

-**Introduction**

-The NFL has become increasingly data-driven, and play-by-play (PBP) information provides one of the richest views into how teams behave on the field.
-In recent years, analysts have used PBP data to uncover trends such as fourth-down aggression, pass-rate over expectation, route combinations, motion usage, and situational efficiency.

-Our project explores play-by-play trends across the NFL, focusing on how offensive decision-making and performance vary by:

-Down & distance

-Field position

-Play type (run/pass)

-Quarter & game situation

-Score differential

-Team tendencies

-The goal is to identify meaningful behavioral patterns and performance outcomes that can help explain how modern offenses operate.

-We also evaluate the robustness of our findings with multiple approaches and highlight unintuitive results requiring further investigation.

-**Data**

-Our analysis uses play-by-play data from NFLsavant.com, a publicly accessible resource containing detailed information for every offensive snap.
-The dataset includes 45 variables such as:
+Our analysis uses play-by-play data from the 2024 NFL season sourced from NFLsavant.com, a publicly accessible resource containing detailed information for every offensive snap.
+The dataset includes 45 variables.

-GameId

-Quarter

-Minute

-YardLine

-Formation

-And many more…
+The relavent variables are:

+GameId: The ID of the current game.

+Quarter: The current quarter.

+Minute: The current minute in the quarter.

+Second: The current second of the minute.

+YardLine: What yardline the team is on.

+Offense Team: The team on offense.

+Defense Team: The team on defense.

+Description: Explains what happened on the play and the play’s outcomes.

+PlayType: The play type.
+Can be pass or run.

+IsInterception: Shows if the play resulted in an interception.

+Formation: Shows the offensive formation for the current play.

+\##Cleaning The Data

 ``` r
 # data exploration